Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-11-28-Shellcode-With-The-Default-Linux-Toolchain.md

 ![](/images/write_syscall.png)

 To call kernel functions from userspace, Linux provides a Application Binary Interface called the Linux ABI.
-This ABI is used by loading a specific set of registers with the callee function arguments and this loading the `A` register with a specific `syscall` number and then invoking a userspace interrupt.
+To use this ABI the program loads a specific set of registers with the callee function arguments and then loads the `A` register with a specific `syscall` number.
+Then it invokes the userspace interrupt.
 In 32-bit x86 this was `int 0x80`, and in x86\_64 this interrupt is called via the `syscall` instruction.

 We can see in the above screenshot the Linux ABI registers being loaded via various stack arguments and registers.
 Once `syscall` is executed the AX value is overwritten by the return value of the syscall.
 The x86\_64 ABI argument registers are as follows: